-Argentina is a country full of friendly people, juicy fire-roasted steaks, delicious wines and some of the best trout waters found on planet earth- it’s a fly angler’s seventh heaven.
-The country is home to world-class fisheries that are still largely unpressured by modern-day standards and opportunities for wading are numerous.
+Argentina is a country full of friendly people, juicy fire-roasted steaks, delicious wines, and some of the best trout waters found on planet earth- it’s a fly angler’s seventh heaven.
+The country is home to world-class fisheries that are still largely unpressured by modern-day standards and numerous opportunities for wading.
 Here are some ideal spots to pursue trout while on foot.

-Las Pampas Lodge boasts a large number of relatively untouched world-class trout fisheries on a variety of waters from small to mid-sized freestone rivers to intimate spring creeks.
-Trout found here usually range from 16 to 22 inches and most of the time eager to take a dry fly.
-The caliber of available fisheries combined with an incredible staff make Las Pampas Lodge a destination that has a broad range of appeal to adventuresome fly anglers.
+Las Pampas Lodge boasts many untouched world-class trout fisheries on various waters, from small to mid-sized freestone rivers to intimate spring creeks.
+Trout found here usually ranges from 16 to 22 inches and, most of the time eager to take a dry fly.
+The caliber of available fisheries combined with an incredible staff makes Las Pampas Lodge a destination with a broad range of appeal to adventuresome fly anglers.

 One of the greatest things about the PRG fishing program is that every fishing day features a different river or spring creek.
 PRG utilizes both private and public waters and they have miles of streams and access points under lease for the exclusive enjoyment of their guests.
-Each of these trips is 100% custom designed and structured around your desires and expectations.
+Each trip is 100% custom designed and structured around your desires and expectations.

 The Lago Strobel region in the southern portion of Patagonian Argentina offers the most consistent fishing for large rainbows found anywhere in the world.
-This fishery holds so many large rainbows it’s something that has to be experienced to be believed.
-Fish often average 8 to 10 lbs and fish over 20 lbs are caught on a weekly basis.
+This fishery holds so many large rainbows that it must be experienced to be believed.
+Fish often average 8 to 10 lbs and fish over 20 lbs are caught every week.
 The lodge sits near the inlet of the only significant tributary of the Strobel Lake: The Barrancoso River.
 Undoubtedly, this is the best location in the world for trophy rainbow trout fishing.

-Whether you enjoy your trout fishing while on foot or from the boat, or a little of both, Yellow Dog has a destination to meet your expectations and preferences.
-For those anglers that enjoy walking and wading, Patagonia offers some terrific destinations.
-Depending on your preferences Yellow Dog is able to cater each trip to your needs.
-Feel free to reach out to us with any questions or expectations you’d like in your fly fishing trip.
+Whether you enjoy your trout fishing while on foot, from the boat, or a little of both, Yellow Dog has a destination to meet your expectations and preferences.
+Patagonia offers some terrific destinations for anglers who enjoy walking and wading.
+Depending on your preferences Yellow Dog can cater to each trip to your needs.
+Feel free to contact us with any questions or expectations you’d like in your fly fishing trip.